recipe/bambooslacking/readme.md

 --

-* Automatically synchronizes current Slack user profile statuses for all members of your team based on BambooHR time offs table.
+* Automatically synchronizes current Slack user profile statuses for all members of your team based on BambooHR's time off table.
 * Gives an information about who is out today by using /whoisout slash command.

 Installation